-Before continuing with this test, double check all wiring and jumpers on the unit against the plant wiring diagram (Figure 3-2).
+Before continuing with this test, double check all wiring and jumpers on the unit against the plant wiring diagram (Figure 3-2 and 3-3).

 - 1. Prepare either the generator set for starting (follow the set manufacturer's instructions) or the utility load source for loading. - 2.
-Set the Load Gain control (R6) fully clockwise.
+Set the Load Gain control (R6) fully clockwise. - 3.
+If you're sensing the power on a generator, start the generator (following the manufacturer's instructions), synchronize, and close the breaker.